Kidney Disease Clinical Trials

 - Call us – Pick up the phone and call us (386) 785-2400 anytime between 7 AM and 5 PM weekdays.

-Do You Qualify for a Clinical Study in Florida?
+Do You Qualify for a Kidney Disease Clinical Study?

 The qualification criteria will vary from study to study.
 However, there are a few things we’d like you to know before beginning the enrollment process: